Learn more about cookies

-The Central Office is responsible for planning the work associated with Parliament's plenary sessions, helping prepare for and implement plenary sessions and providing related services, drafting the minutes, drafting and publishing Parliamentary documents and registers, translating key parliamentary documents into Swedish as well as for distributing and storing the documents.
-The Central Office prepares plenary session plans for deliberation by the Speaker's Council and handles session-related cooperation with the Council of State and the parliamentary committees.
+The Central Office is responsible for planning the work associated with Parliament's plenary sessions, helping prepare for and implement plenary sessions and providing related services, drafting the minutes of a plenary session, drafting and publishing Parliamentary documents and registers, translating key parliamentary documents into Swedish as well as for distributing and storing the documents.
+The Central Office prepares plenary session schedules for deliberation by the Speaker's Council and handles session-related cooperation with the Government and the parliamentary committees.

 This department handles Parliament's administrative affairs such as finances, real estate management, information and communications technology as well as personnel administration.
-The Administrative and Service Department prepares matters for the Office Commission and handles the implementation of the Commission's decisions.
+The Administration and Services Department prepares matters for the Office Commission and handles the implementation of the Commission's decisions.
 It also deals with issues related to Parliament's housekeeping as well as the planning of its operations and finances.

 The International Department assists the Speakers, MPs and Parliament's various organs and units in the handling of international affairs.
 Examples include international parliamentary speakers' conferences, Parliament's foreign visits and exchanges as well as the work MPs do in international inter-parliamentary institutions.

-This unit is responsible for developing Parliament's security system and keeping it operational in all circumstances, in addition to which it handles rescue and civil defence activities.
+This unit is responsible for developing Parliament's security system and keeping it operational in all circumstances.
 Day-to-day security work has the aim of ensuring that Parliament remains a safe and pleasant place to work in.

 An MP's personal assistant is tasked with aiding his or her Member in the preparatory and planning work associated with legislative activities, compiling background material and handling communications and correspondence as well as performing secretarial and clerical work.
 The areas of emphasis in their job description are determined according to the needs of MPs.